Playlist Hospital

 Why Does This Happen?

-When you add a song to a playlist, you’re actually adding a specific recording—not just the song title.
-Sometimes, Spotify record labels and distributors revoke lincensing rights to recordings.
-If a recording in your playlist is affected, it will turn grey and unplayable even if you can still find other recordings of the same song.
+Songs become greyed out when these licensing agreements change or expire.
+Record labels and distributors can revoke licensing rights to specific recordings for various business reasons: contract renegotiations, exclusive platform deals, or territorial restrictions.
+If a recording in your playlist is affected, it will turn grey and become unplayable, even if you can still find other recordings of the same song elsewhere on Spotify.

 How Playlist Hospital Helps

-Other Reasons Songs Are Greyed Out
+Common Reasons Why Spotify Songs Become Greyed Out

 How to Fix Greyed Out Songs